janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 cd ~/.ssh
 cat id_rsa
 ```
-Copy the entire content including the first line and last line.
-Paste it into the space provided for
+* Copy the entire content including the first line and last line.
+Paste it into the space provided for the private key
-private key

-In SSH Credentials, choose the newly created Ubuntu.
-Host Key Verification Strategy Select Known host file Verification Strategy.
+* In SSH Credentials, choose the newly created Ubuntu.
+* Host Key Verification Strategy Select as Known host file Verification Strategy.

-SSH into your Docker Host.
-Perform the below steps to create a Dockerfile
-in /home/ubuntu directory.
+* SSH into your Docker Host.
+Perform the below steps to create a Dockerfile in /home/ubuntu directory.
 ```
 cd ~
 ```